peterGdot/Pyther.Ioc/readme.md

 Ioc::bindSingleton(Configurations::class, Configurations::class, ["path" => "./config.json"]);
 ```

-As you can see, the default values for constructors are taken into account if no arguments are found.
+As you can see, the default values for constructors are taken into account (if no arguments are found).

-Another way is to create a anonymous construct function:
+Another way is to create an anonymous construct function:

 ```php
 Ioc::bindSingleton(Configurations::class, function() {